raix/vscode-perl-debug/readme.md

 * `env` Used for setting environment variables when debugging, `PATH` and `PERL5LIB` default to system unless overwritten
 * `trace` Boolean value to enable Debug Adapter Logging in `perl-debug.log` file
 * `port` Number for port to listen for remote debuggers to connect to. *(Used only for remote debugging)*
+* `console` String to identify where to launch the debuggee
+* `debugRaw` Boolean to enable logging of raw I/O with the Perl debugger in an output channel

 ### Setup notes